 PostgreSQL is an object-relational database management system (ORDBMS) based on POSTGRES, Version 4.2, developed at the University of California at Berkeley Computer Science Department.
-POSTGRES pioneered many concepts that only became available in some commercial database systems much later.
+POSTGRES pioneered many concepts that only became available in some commercial database systems much later with PostgreSQL Command.

 PostgreSQL is an open-source descendant of this original Berkeley code.
 It supports a large part of the SQL standard and offers many modern features: